Techie9/ElevatorDesign/README.md

 ##  Dascription :
 ###     Classes :
  -  **Button.java**
-     -_indicatorON_  : Checks which button is on elevator or floor -_isMovingDown_ : Checks whether the elevator is moving down -_isMovingUP_   : Checks whether the elevator is moving up -_param_        : Object of the button param class
+     - _indicatorON_  : Checks which button is on elevator or floor -_isMovingDown_ : Checks whether the elevator is moving down -_isMovingUP_   : Checks whether the elevator is moving up -_param_        : Object of the button param class